drushton2020/pdfconverter/README.md

 Then navigate to `http://localhost:5000/` and upload a pentest report PDF.
 Uploaded files are stored in the `uploads/` directory.

 After uploading, you will be redirected to `/review` where the extracted findings are displayed in an editable table.
 You can add or remove rows and columns, rename the headers, and toggle a debug view that shows the raw text next to the parsed data.
 A "Save Parsing Rule" button lets you store custom column configurations to the `rules/` directory.

+## Saving Parsing Rules

+When reviewing a report you can click **Save Parsing Rule** to persist your preferred column setup along with a signature of the uploaded file.
+Rules are stored as JSON files in the `rules/` folder and include the MD5 hash of the report or a regex that matches text on the first page.
+On future uploads the application automatically checks these rules using the file hash or first page content and applies the matching column configuration.

+You can also save rules programmatically by sending a `POST` request to the `/save_rule` endpoint with a JSON body containing a `name` and a `rule` object.